flounders/squad_tutorials/posts/2021-12-01-squad_leading.md

 # Basic Responsibilities

 - Handle vehicle requests
-- Manage fireteams (could partially be covered in a specific example for fire team leaders)
+- Manage fireteams
 - Setup FOBs and other deployables
 - Place marks for directing squad attention or alerting the team to enemies (also applicable to FTLs)
 - Communicate with other squad leads and the commander
 - Managing Your Squad
 - Requesting Commander Assets

-## Handle Vehicle Requests
+# Handle Vehicle Requests

-- Etiquette
-- Requests and Grabbing Supplies

 As a squad lead you are the only one that can approve vehicle requests for your squad mates.
 For a typical infantry Squad claiming vehicles isn't a common occurance, but it is critical when the need arises.
 There are some things you should know before you approve a request.

+## Etiquette

 First there is simple etiquette.
 If you brought a logistics truck to capture a point but have plans for it after, you wouldn't like it if another squad came over and took the truck without